-Say hello to Oscar Wilde in Père Lachaise
+Pay your respects to Oscar Wilde at Père Lachaise Cemetery

-While the 20th arrondissement isn’t generally a tourist destination, one local spot has been drawing in visitors for centuries, the Père Lachaise Cemetery.
-Originally in the outskirts of the city when the cemetery was built in the early nineteenth century, Paris has since expanded around it, turning it accidentally into the city’s largest public park.
-The precise number of people buried there is unknown, but among the estimated hundreds of thousands of residents are some of the world’s most beloved historical figures.
-Pay homage to greats like Molière, Oscar Wilde or Jim Morrison, as you take a stroll through what may be the most peaceful spot in Paris.
-Make sure to build in time to stop and marvel at the haunting beauty of the stunning sculptures and monuments nestled into the greenery at every turn.
+While the 20th arrondissement is less visited than many of Paris’s more central neighbourhoods, one local spot has been drawing visitors for centuries.
+Originally on the outskirts of the city, the Père Lachaise cemetery became – somewhat accidentally – Paris’s largest park as the city has expanded over time.
+The precise number of people buried here is unknown, but among the estimated hundreds of thousands of ‘residents’ are some of the world’s most beloved historical figures.
+Pay homage to artistic greats like Molière, Oscar Wilde or Jim Morrison as you take a stroll through what may be the most peaceful spot in Paris.
+Make sure to build in time to stop and marvel at the haunting beauty of the many stunning sculptures and monuments nestled into the greenery.

-Tiny rue Denoyez punches well above its weight.
-Running just a single city block, the short street takes on a larger-than-life persona with nearly every square inch of its walls, doors, and balconies completely covered in graffiti.
-Between the shockingly vibrant colors adorning its walls and the unobstructed view of the sky above, rue Denoyez is an artist’s oasis.
-It has also turned into a community hub over the years, with graffteurs from across the city, and globe, making a pilgrimage here to add their own personal contribution to its massive 30-foot concrete canvasses.
-The best part?
-The steady influx of artists means that the street is constantly changing, making it worth a detour any time you’re in the neighborhood.
+Tiny rue Denoyez, which runs along just a single city block, punches well above its weight when it comes to its creative offering.
+Between the strikingly vibrant colours adorning its surfaces and the unobstructed view of the sky above, rue Denoyez is an artist’s oasis.
+Nearly every square inch of its walls, doors and balconies are completely covered in graffiti.
+It has also turned into a community hub over the years, with graffeurs (graffiti artists) from across the city, and further afield, making a pilgrimage here to add their own personal contribution to its massive 10-metre-high (30-foot-high) concrete canvasses.
+The steady influx of artists means that the street is constantly changing, making it worth a detour any time you’re in the neighbourhood.

-Spend the night at one of Paris’ hippest boutique hotels
+Spend the night at one of Paris's hippest boutique hotels

-Paris’ first workers’ co-op was founded in 1877 and over a century later, La Bellevilloise is still a central part of the local community.
-After a few decades out of the spotlight as a private commercial office, the building re-opened its doors to the public in 2005 as a cultural hub and now hosts a variety of events including concerts, exhibits, and festivals.
-The unique space also doubles as a restaurant and bar and is particularly beloved for its jazzy Sunday brunch.
+Paris’s first workers’ co-op, La Bellevilloise, was founded in 1877 and over a century later it’s still a central part of the local community.
+After a few decades out of the spotlight as a private commercial office, the building reopened its doors to the public in 2005 as a cultural hub and now hosts a variety of events including concerts, exhibitions and festivals.
+The unique space also doubles as a restaurant and bar and is particularly beloved for its Sunday Jazz brunch.

-One of the cheapest bars in Paris, Aux Folies’ expansive terrace is almost always packed to the brim.
-Hip localsflock to the former cabaret bar turned classic Parisian bar throughout the day and evening to catch up with friends over a drink.
+One of the cheapest bars in Paris, Aux Folies’ large terrace is almost always overflowing with hip locals who flock to the former cabaret bar turned classic Parisian watering hole to catch up with friends over a drink throughout the day and into the night.
 Sitting on the terrace, it is hard not to be inspired by the constant and diverse stream of foot traffic passing by on the busy rue de Belleville.
-You’ll realize quickly that you are no longer in central Paris.
-The place really comes alive at night as groups of bobos spill out onto the sidewalk, drink in hand, waiting to nab a rare free table.
+The place really comes alive at night, though, as groups of bobos (bourgeois-bohemian Parisians) spill out onto the sidewalk, drink in hand, hoping to nab a rare free table.

-The Librairie Galerie Le Monte-en-l’air is another tiny spot in the 20th that can take you far beyond the arrondissement’s borders.
-One of Paris’ most diverse bookshops, here you’ll find an eclectic collection of literature, graphic novels, poetry, fanzines, and art from across the globe.
-Peruse the shelves yourself or ask the friendly and extremely knowledgeable staff for a suggestion, then pick up a coffee and settle in to read on the sunny terrace.
-If you’re looking for something more lively, pop by during one of the bookshop cum gallery’s frequent exhibitions, readings, or debates.
+The Librairie Galerie Le Monte-en-l’air is a tiny spot in the 20th that can take you far beyond the arrondissement’s borders.
+One of Paris’s most diverse bookshops, here you’ll find an eclectic collection of literature, graphic novels, poetry, fanzines and art from across the globe.
+Peruse the shelves yourself or ask the friendly and knowledgeable staff for a suggestion, then pick up a coffee and settle in to read on the sunny terrace.
+Or, for something more lively, pop by during one of the bookshop-cum-gallery’s frequent exhibitions, readings or debates.

-With its abundance of artists, musicians, and actors, the 20th arrondissement is a veritable hotbed of creative endeavors.
-Whatever style you’re looking for, you’re bound to find it at Culture Rapide, which hosts performances every night of the week that range from stand-up comedy sets to poetry slams.
-The cheap drinks and convivial atmosphere make it one of the most welcoming bars in Paris.
-If you’re feeling brave, why not take the stage yourself at one of their regular Monday and Wednesday open mic nights?
-By Alixandra Haywood
+With its abundance of artists, musicians and actors, the 20th arrondissement is a veritable hotbed of creative endeavour.
+Whatever style of performance you’re looking for, you’re bound to find it at Culture Rapide, which hosts events every night of the week that range from stand-up comedy sets to poetry slams.
+The cheap drinks and convivial atmosphere combine to make it one of the most welcoming bars in Paris.
+If you’re feeling brave, why not join one of their regular Thursday open-mic nights?